MediaMath/go-t1/CONTRIBUTING.md

 ## Code Style

-golint and gofmt should be run on all submitted code contributions.
+`golint`, `go vet`, and `gofmt` should be run on all submitted code contributions.
 The standard copyright header should be included in all new source files.

 ## Tests